-Similarly, you can offer coupons and promotions which only last a certain amount of time which, once again, creates the urgency to take action now.
+Similarly, you can offer coupons and promotions that only last a certain amount of time which, once again, creates the urgency to take action now.

 Look how Shoes.com offered a discount for the month of August and clearly displayed that it expired on a certain date:

-Last but not least, I highly recommend that every entrepreneur creates a product copy template.
+Last but not least, I highly recommend that every entrepreneur create a product copy template.